drtingtingbi/drtingtingbi.github.io/README.md

 **T Bi**, P Liang, A Tang, X Xia; Mining architecture tactics and quality attributes knowledge in Stack Overflow; Journal of Systems and Software 180, 111005;

+### 2021

 **T Bi**, X Xia, D Lo, J Grundy, T Zimmermann; An empirical study of release note production and usage in practice; IEEE Transactions on Software Engineering 48 (6), 1834-1852;

+**T Bi**, W Ding, P Liang, A Tang, Architecture information communication in two OSS projects: The why, who, when, and what; Journal of Systems and Software 181, 111035.

+### 2020

-**T Bi**, P Liang, A Tang; Architecture patterns, quality attributes, and design contexts: How developers design with them; 2018 25th Asia-Pacific Software Engineering Conference (APSEC), 49-58, 2018
+**T Bi**, P Liang, A Tang; Architecture patterns, quality attributes, and design contexts: How developers design with them; 2018 25th Asia-Pacific Software Engineering Conference (APSEC), 49-58, 2018.

+**T Bi**, P Liang, A Tang, C Yang; A systematic mapping study on text analysis techniques in software architecture, Journal of Systems and Software 144, 533-558.

+C Yang, P Liang, P Avgeriou, U Eliasson, R Heldal, P Pelliccione, **T Bi**; An industrial case study on an architectural assumption documentation framework, Journal of Systems and Software 134, 190-210.

 ## Profossional Severice
 > - ICSE’ SEIS, 2024, PC member